-Here's everything we know about God of War: Ragnarok.
+Here's everything you need to know about God of War: Ragnarok.

 When is the God of War: Ragnarok release date?

 We don’t officially have a release date for God of War: Ragnarok just yet.
 Back in June 2021, Head of PlayStation Studios Herman Hulst revealed in a PlayStation blog interview that the game has been delayed until 2022.